Easy Linux backup software with Time Machine like functionality

 You can also open the files in the snapshot like normal.

-It's a pretty awesome backup tool!
-It is available in official Ubuntu repositories and for other distros.
-There's also a download page here.
-There is both a GNOME and KDE4 variant so you can use the version that fits best in your desktop workspace.
+Being one of the most well known backup tools BackInTime should be available in your distro's repositories (it is in Ubuntu), but is also downloadable from its download page.
+There is both a GNOME and KDE4 variant so you can use the version that fits best in your desktop environment.